Skip to main content

 • Buy 1 $95 put — This becomes the lower wing that’s “broken” or farther away.

-• Sell 2 $105 puts — This becomes the body that will be where you expect the stock to settle.
+• Sell 2 $105 puts — This becomes the body where you expect the stock to settle.

 • Buy 1 $110 put — This becomes the upper wing that’s not broken and is closer.

 Notice the difference?
-The lower wing is $10 (aka points) away from the body, but the upper wing is only five points away.
-That asymmetry changes the math completely.
+The lower wing is 10 points away from the body, while the upper wing is 5 points away.
+That asymmetry changes the math.

 Bearish call BWB